oracle-samples/oltrain/content/posts/ol/install/post-22/index.md

 ## Details

-For installing Oracle Linux, in addition to downloading standard installation images for different platforms, you can also generate your own custom Oracle Linux images with the Image Builder tool.
+In addition to downloading standard installation images for different platforms, you can generate your own custom Oracle Linux images with the Image Builder tool to install Oracle Linux.

-All additional packages and customizations to be added to your new custom image are defined using a blueprint.
-The tool creates your custom composer image based on your blueprint and your chosen image format, ready to deploy on a variety of cloud and bare metal platforms.
-The custom images are stored in the tool, ready to be downloaded whenever you need.
+All additional packages and customizations you plan to add to your new custom image are defined using a blueprint.
+The tool creates your custom composer image based on your blueprint and chosen image format, ready to deploy on various cloud and bare metal platforms.
+The custom images are stored in the tool and ready to be downloaded whenever needed.

-The tool works from command line or from the Image Builder page in the Cockpit web console.
+The tool works from the command line or from the Image Builder page in the Cockpit web console.

-This lab describes how to use the Image Builder tool from command line to create ready to deploy custom Oracle Linux images.
+This tutorial describes how to use the Image Builder tool from the command line to create ready-to-deploy custom Oracle Linux images.

 ### Objectives

-In this lab you will practice how to:
+In this tutorial, you will learn how to:

 - Install the Image builder tool
 - Create and configure blueprints